 - 1. national level

 - 2. provincial level

 - 3. municipal level

 - 4. library region level (does not always coincide with municipal borders)

-- school level
+- 5. school level

 - 6. classroom level (also by gender).

-The BookStart monitor in preschool institutions
+The Bookstart monitor in preschool institutions

-Let us finally have a brief look at the monitor used in preschool agencies, i.e. preschool playgroups and daycare centres.
-The data are collected through digital questionnaires administered to three groups of respondents: staff working in preschool playgroups and daycare, reading aloud coordinators (employed by the preschool agency) and BookStart coordinators (the librarian involved from the public library).
+Let us finally have a brief look at the monitor used in preschool agencies, i.e. preschool playgroups and day-care centres.
+The data are collected through digital questionnaires administered to three groups of respondents: staff working in preschool playgroups and day-care, reading aloud coordinators (employed by the preschool agency) and Bookstart coordinators (the librarian involved from the public library).

-The BookStart monitor for preschool institutions
+The Bookstart monitor for preschool institutions

-Five rounds of data collection between 2015-2020
+Seven rounds of data collection between 2015-2022

-Participants in the 2019-2020 BookStart monitor:
+Participants in the 2021-2022 Bookstart monitor in 975 day-care centers:

-- early childhood workers: 2,700
+- early childhood workers: 2,565

-- reading aloud coordinators (preschool staff): 700
+- reading aloud coordinators (preschool staff): 815

-- BookStart coordinators (librarians): 66
+- Bookstart coordinators (librarians): 80

-Information in the BookStart monitor
+Information in the Bookstart monitor

-The questionnaires in the BookStart monitor elicit the following types of information:
+The questionnaires in the Bookstart monitor elicit the following types of information: